rdmurphy/never-again/README.md

 [Check out a demo here.](http://never-again.herokuapp.com)

-*Never Again!* is a little web app that's meant to take some of the load off the data and tech teams of [The Texas Tribune](http://www.texastribune.org) and provide some basic capabilities to reporters.
+**Never Again!** is a little web app that's meant to take some of the load off the data and tech teams of [The Texas Tribune](http://www.texastribune.org) and provide some basic capabilities to reporters.
 The hope is to make it easy for reporters to add basic forms of interactivity to their stories.

 The easier it is == the more likely it will happen.

 Caveats
 -------

-Currently, *Never Again!* is built to suit The Texas Tribune way of doing things.
+Currently, **Never Again!** is built to suit the Texas Tribune way of doing things.
 I plan to "de-Tribune" it in the near future so it's more generic.
 That way others can pull it in and add their own customizations on top of the basic framework.

 Installation
 ------------